Skip to content

 def parse(axis: AxisLike) -> NDArray[np.float64]:

-Check if the `axis` can be cast to a 1DArray of length 3, raise an error otherwise.
+Checks if the axis can be cast to a 1DArray of length 3, raise an error otherwise.

 After casting to an array, the elements of the canonical axis are restricted to the Weyl chamber.